 Frequent Questions About High Bills

-The greater the temperature difference between the outdoors and your thermostat setting, the harder your HVAC system works to maintain indoor temperatures..
+The greater the difference between the outdoor temperature and the temperature of your thermostat setting, the harder your HVAC system must work to maintain indoor temperatures.
 Heating and cooling account for more than half of a member's electric bill on average.
-Your HVAC unit runs longer during prolonged periods of cold or hot weather to keep up with the temperature.
+Your HVAC unit runs longer during prolonged periods of cold or hot weather to keep the thermostat’s temperature constant.

 To monitor your usage during peak winter or summer temperature periods or at any time, you can create an online account at mte.com/myMTE or download our app, myMTE.

-Heat pumps are common in homes throughout the MTE service territory and are very efficient the majority of the year.
-However, during extremely low temperatures, heat pumps switch to auxiliary or emergency heat to help warm the home.
+Heat pumps are common in homes throughout the MTE service territory and are very efficient for most of the year.
+However, during extremely low temperatures, heat pumps frequently switch to auxiliary or emergency heat to help warm the home.
 When auxiliary or emergency heat is activated, it draws up to three times the amount of electricity.
-Your heating costs could increase 3% for every degree above 68.

 A malfunctioning HVAC system or water heater, energy-inefficient appliances or poor insulation could lead to higher bills.
 An increase in remote work and school also raises average daily energy use.

-Space heaters can be used to heat small areas for short amounts of time, but long-term use can lead to substantial energy consumption and cost.
+Space heaters can heat small areas for short periods of time, but long-term use can lead to substantial energy consumption and cost.
 For example, a 1,500-watt space heater operating 12 hours per day will cost nearly $50 per month.
 If you are interested in additional information related to appliance consumption, visit https://www.energy.gov/energysaver/save-electricity-and-fuel/appliances-and-electronics/estimating-appliance-and-home.

 *Please note, this calculator estimates at a higher rate than your cost from MTE.

 Gas furnaces typically have electric-powered blowers to help move the hot air through the ductwork.
-During periods of cold temperatures, gas furnaces run for long periods of time, meaning those blowers work longer and harder to maintain the desired temperature inside the home.
+During cold temperatures, gas furnaces run for long periods, meaning those blowers work longer and harder to maintain the desired temperature inside the home.
 Additionally, many people with gas heat use electric humidifiers during the extreme cold to help compensate for the extremely dry heat gas furnaces supply.
 This could add to increased energy consumption.

-Our member support team is always available to help members determine the options best for them.
+Our member support team is always available to help members determine their best options.
+Call 1-877-777-9020 for assistance.

-MTE is constantly and consistently developing new ways for members to save money, understand their energy usage habits, and create programs to meet our members' needs.
+MTE is constantly and consistently developing new ways and programs to help our members save money and understand their energy usage habits.
 Here are some useful site pages to help you learn ways to reduce your monthly bill or its impact on your monthly budget.

 Energy Efficiency: